-Andrew Rowan, DPhil – Dr. Andrew Rowan has more than 40 years of experience in animal welfare science and in animal and environmental advocacy.
-He has served on many government and corporate consultative committees, on numerous Boards of national and international NGOs and most recently served as the CEO of Humane Society International along with the Board Chair of the Wildlife Land Trust of the HSUS.
-Dr. Rowan was a professor at Tufts Cummings School of Veterinary Medicine where he established the Tufts Center for Animals and Public Policy, launched an academic journal on human-animal relations and was Chair of the Dept. of Environmental Sciences.
-He has authored or co-authored numerous books and over one hundred academic papers on animal research and alternatives, on companion animal and humane wildlife management and on human-animal interactions.
-He is a recipient of the Rhodes Scholarship, graduated from Oxford University with a DPhil. in biochemistry and has received numerous awards for his work.
+Andrew Rowan, DPhil – Dr. Andrew Rowan has more than 40 years of experience in animal welfare science and animal and environmental advocacy.
+He has served on many government and corporate consultative committees, on numerous Boards of national and international NGOs, and most recently served as the CEO of Humane Society International (HSI) and Board Chair of the HSUS Wildlife Land Trust.
+He launched and oversaw HSI’s street dog projects in Asia and Latin America.
+Dr. Rowan was a professor at Tufts Cummings School of Veterinary Medicine.
+He established the Tufts Center for Animals and Public Policy, launched an academic journal on human-animal relations, and was Chair of the Dept. of Environmental Sciences.
+Dr. Rowan has authored or co-authored numerous books and over one hundred academic papers on animal research and alternatives, companion animal and humane wildlife management, and human-animal interactions.
+He is a recipient of the Rhodes Scholarship, graduated from Oxford University with a DPhil in biochemistry, and has received numerous awards for his work.

-S. Chinny Krishna, PhD – Dr. S. Chinny Krishna is the founder and Managing Director of Aspick Engineering in Chennai India.
+S. Chinny Krishna, PhD – Dr. S. Chinny Krishna is the founder and Managing Director of Aspick Engineering in Chennai, India.
 He is also one of the founders of the Blue Cross of India, an animal protection organization in Chennai that has been operating for more than fifty years.
-Dr. Krishna was the first to promote dog sterilization (Animal Birth Control) as a way to improve the welfare of roaming dogs.
-He has received many honors and awards from animal protection organizations and has served as a Board member of the World Society for the Protection of Animals and the Federation of Indian Animal Protection Organizations.
+Dr. Krishna was the first to promote dog sterilization (Animal Birth Control) to improve the welfare of roaming dogs.
+He has received many honors and awards from animal protection organizations.
+Dr. Krishna has served as a Board member of the World Society for the Protection of Animals and the Federation of Indian Animal Protection Organizations.
 He served three terms as Vice-Chair of the Animal Welfare Board of India, an Indian government position.

-Kathleen Rowan, MPA, CPA – Kathleen Rowan has over 40 years’ experience in the nonprofit arena having served on nonprofit boards and in executive positions.
+Kathleen Rowan, MPA, CPA – Kathleen Rowan has over 40 years of experience in the nonprofit arena, serving on nonprofit boards and executive positions.
 She has extensive experience in international relief and development.
-She served as the CEO of UOSSM USA (a medical relief charity working in Syria) and CFO of Counterpart International, Relief International and EnterpriseWorks/Vita.
-Ms. Rowan’s portfolios have crossed all disciplines within an organization including strategic planning, program management, finance/accounting, IT, grants, contracts and compliance.
-She is very conversant with the regulations and requirements involved in grants and contracts offered by governments and international funding agencies.
+She served as the CEO of UOSSM USA (a medical relief charity working in Syria) and CFO of Counterpart International, Relief International, and EnterpriseWorks/Vita.
+Ms. Rowan’s portfolios have crossed all organizational disciplines, including strategic planning, program management, finance/accounting, IT, grants, contracts, and compliance.
+She is very conversant with the regulations and requirements of grants and contracts offered by governments and international funding agencies.
 She is a CPA and a Chartered Global Management Accountant.
 She received her master’s degree from the Kennedy School of Government at Harvard University.
 Her positions required her to travel widely, including to some of the most troubled countries in the world.

-William “Bill” Voorhees, CPA – Bill Voorhees was an Audit Partner at Calibre CPA Group with more than 40 years of experience in the accounting industry.
-He has spent his career focusing on the concerns and issues related primarily to non-profit entities including labor organizations, universities, government entities, and animal and environmental organizations.
+William “Bill” Voorhees, CPA – William “Bill” Voorhees, CPA, was an Audit Partner at Calibre CPA Group with over 40 years of experience in the accounting industry.
+He has focused on the concerns and issues related primarily to nonprofit entities, including labor organizations, universities, government entities, and animal and environmental organizations.
 He is recognized in labor and employee benefit circles as an industry leader.
-He is known for his analytical and pragmatic approach to both internal as well as regulatory and compliance issues.
-Bill received a BSc in Business Administration from Georgetown University and is a Certified Public Accountant in DC, California and New York state.
-He has various professional memberships and engages with numerous charitable organizations and has served as Treasurer of the Catholic Charities of DC.
+He is known for his analytical and pragmatic approach to internal, regulatory, and compliance issues.
+Bill received a BSc in Business Administration from Georgetown University and is a Certified Public Accountant in D.C., California, and New York states.
+He has various professional memberships and engages with numerous charitable organizations, and has served as Treasurer of the Catholic Charities of D.C.

 Jacqueline Southee Bruner is the North American representative for FSSC 22000, a globally recognized food safety management certification system used by many of the world’s leading food manufacturers.